SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

 Located in northern Botswana, Chobe National Park is renowned for its large elephant population—one of the highest concentrations in Africa.
 The park spans diverse ecosystems, including lush floodplains and dense woodlands, supporting a rich variety of wildlife such as lions, hippos, giraffes, and over 450 bird species.
 The Chobe river forms the northern boundary of the park and serves as a vital water source for wildlife, especially during the dry season.
 Boat safaris offer close-up views of elephants, crocodiles, and hippos along its banks. <br>

 Overall, the package was a fantastic deal, offering a premier wildlife experience at a very affordable rate.
 Personal highlights for me, apart from the sizeable Elephant herdes and cose up view of crocodiles sunbathing on the river banks, were a lion family with cubs, and, most notably, a live chase experience of a lioness silently approaching an antilope – with us in the middle of it.
 She even used safari cars as cover to get closer to the Antilope – as you can see in the footage.
-In the end, she was unfortunately not successful.
-Part of the reason was, as our guide excellently explained to us, that the antilope was alerted by the cars watching her, thinking "why am I so special today, there must be a preditor around".
-Thus, while the experience was amazing, it also showcases how tourism makes it harder, especially for the sought after predators, to survive naturally in these parks.

 <div class="tiled-gallery">
     <a href="../from-zanzibar-to-cape-town/chobe/_MG_7471.jpg"><img src="../from-zanzibar-to-cape-town/chobe/_MG_7471.jpg" alt="Chobe 1"></a>